-Auvi-Q™ is not intended as a substitute for immediate medical care.
+Auvi-Q is not intended as a substitute for immediate medical care.
 In conjunction with the administration of epinephrine, the patient should seek immediate medical or hospital care.
 More than two sequential doses of epinephrine should only be administered under direct medical supervision [see INDICATIONS AND USAGE, DOSAGE AND ADMINISTRATION and PATIENT INFORMATION].

 - Do not inject intravenously.
 Large doses or accidental intravenous injection of epinephrine may result in cerebral hemorrhage due to sharp rise in blood pressure.
 Rapidly acting vasodilators can counteract the marked pressor effects of epinephrine if there is such inadvertent administration.

 - Do not inject into buttock.
 Injection into the buttock may not provide effective treatment of anaphylaxis.
 Advise the patient to go immediately to the nearest emergency room for further treatment of anaphylaxis.
+Additionally, injection into the buttock has been associated with Clostridial infections (gas gangrene).
+Cleansing with alcohol does not kill bacterial spores, and therefore, does not lower this risk.

 - Do not inject into digits, hands or feet.
 Since epinephrine is a strong vasoconstrictor, accidental injection into the digits, hands or feet may result in loss of blood flow to the affected area.
 Advise the patient to go immediately to the nearest emergency room and to inform the healthcare provider in the emergency room of the location of the accidental injection.
 Treatment of such inadvertent administration should consist of vasodilation, in addition to further appropriate treatment of anaphylaxis [see ADVERSE REACTIONS].